-(b) FormContents.
-A complaint filed under this section must be in writing and under oathmust state on its face an allegation that, if true, constitutes a violation of a law administered and enforced by the board, and must set forth in simple, concise, and direct statements:
+(b) Contents.
+A complaint filed under this section must be in writing and must state on its face an allegation that, if true, constitutes a violation of a law administered and enforced by the board, and must set forth in simple, concise, and direct statements:

-- (1) The name of the complainant; - (2) The street or mailing address and the telephone number of the complainant; - (3) The name of each person complained about; - (4) The position or title of each person complained about; - (5) The nature of the alleged violation, including, if possible, the specific provision of the code of ethics laws alleged to have been violated; and - (6) Statement of the facts constitutingdetailing the alleged violation and the dates on which or period of time in which the alleged violation occurred; and.
+(1) The name of the complainant;

+(2) The street or mailing address and the telephone number of the complainant;

+(3) The name of each person complained about;

+(4) The position or title of each person complained about;

+(5) The nature of the alleged violation, including, if possible, the specific provision of the ethics laws alleged to have been violated; and

+(6) Statement of the facts detailing the alleged violation and the dates on which or period of time in which the alleged violation occurred.

-(7)-(c) Attachments.
+(c) Attachments.
 A complaint shall be accompanied by:

-- (1) All documents or other material available to the complainant that are relevant to the allegation; a list of all documents or other material relevant to the allegation and available to the complainant but that are not in the possession of the complainant, including the location of the documents, if known; and a list of all documents or other material relevant to the allegation but unavailable to the complainant, including the location of the documents, if known; and - The complaint must be accompanied by an(2)
+(1) All documents or other material available to the complainant that are relevant to the allegation; a list of all documents or other material relevant to the allegation and available to the complainant but that are not in the possession of the complainant, including the location of the documents, if known; and a list of all documents or other material relevant to the allegation but unavailable to the complainant, including the location of the documents, if known; and

-An affidavit stating that the information contained in the complaint is either true and correct or that the complainant has good reason to believe and does believe that the facts alleged constitute a violation of the ethics [code] are true and correct.
+(2) An affidavit stating that the information contained in the complaint is either true and correct or that the complainant has good reason to believe and does believe that the facts alleged are true and correct.
 If the complaint is based on information and belief, the complaint shall state the source and basis of the information and belief.
-The complainant shall swear to the facts by oath before a notary public or other person authorized by law to administer oaths under penalty of perjury. - (d) Assistance.
+The complainant shall swear to the facts by oath before a notary public or other person authorized by law to administer oaths under penalty of perjury.

+(d) Assistance.
 The city secretary shall provide information to persons who inquire about the process for filing a complaint.
-The complaint must state on its face an allegation that, if true, constitutes a violation of a law administered and enforced by the board.